csc-4402-dream-team/databaseProject/README.md

 1. Open the Spring Boot project in your preferred Java IDE.
 We used IntelliJ.

-2. Build the project using Maven.

-3. Start the Spring Boot application.
+2. Build the project using Maven and run the Spring Boot application by running the main class.
 This will run the backend server on port 8080.

 ### Frontend (React)